 Numerator Statement Patients who had a cesarean delivery Denominator Statement All nulliparous patients, regardless of age, who gave birth during a 12-month period to a live singleton in vertex presentation at or beyond 37 weeks of gestation.
 Denominator Exceptions None Supporting Guideline & Other References The following evidence statements are quoted verbatim from the referenced clinical guidelines.
-Cesarean Delivery on Maternal Request (ACOG, 2007) 33 Cesarean delivery on maternal request should not be performed before gestational age of 39 weeks has been accurately determined unless there is documentation of lung maturity.
+Cesarean Delivery on Maternal Request (ACOG, 2007) Cesarean delivery on maternal request should not be performed before gestational age of 39 weeks has been accurately determined unless there is documentation of lung maturity.
 Cesarean delivery on maternal request should not be motivated by the unavailability of effective pain management.
 Cesarean delivery on maternal request is not recommended for women desiring several children, given that the risks of placenta previa, placenta accreta, and gravid hysterectomy increase with each cesarean delivery.
-33

-Relationship to desired Elective repeat cesarean delivery before 39 weeks of gestation is common and is associated with respiratory and other adverse neonatal outcomes.11 Inappropriate cesarean sections may result in increased risk or harm to both mother and baby.
+Relationship to desired Elective repeat cesarean delivery before 39 weeks of gestation is common and is associated with respiratory and other adverse neonatal outcomes.
+Inappropriate cesarean sections may result in increased risk or harm to both mother and baby.
 Higher procedure rates might even be associated with iatrogenic harm, stemming from surgical complications that are not offset by therapeutic benefit.
-Many cesarean births occur for non-clinical factors, such as provider supply and malpractice liability, and patient preference.12 births account for 45% of the more than \$79 billion in annual hospital charges that childbirth incurs in the U.S. annually; C-sections cost about \$13,000 for privately insured patients.
+Many cesarean births occur for non-clinical factors, such as provider supply and malpractice liability, and patient preference.

+The incidence of cesarean delivery without medical or obstetric indications is increasing in the United States, and a component of this increase is cesarean delivery on maternal request.
+Cesarean sections are now the most common operating room procedure in the United States and expenses related to C-section births account for 45% of the more than \$79 billion in annual hospital charges that childbirth incurs in the U.S. annually; C-sections cost about \$13,000 for privately insured patients.
 Given the tools available, the magnitude of this component is difficult to quantify.
 There is insufficient evidence to evaluate fully the benefits and risks of cesarean delivery on maternal request as compared to planned vaginal delivery, and more research is needed.
 Until quality evidence becomes available, any decision to perform a cesarean delivery on maternal request should be carefully individualized and consistent with ethical principles.
 Given that the risks of placenta previa and accrete rise with each cesarean delivery, cesarean delivery on maternal request is not recommended for women desiring several children.
 Cesareans are an expensive intervention, with an average cost in 2003 of \$12,468-twice the cost of the average vaginal birth (\$6,240).
-There is also evidence that women undergoing a cesarean delivery are at much higher risk for rehospitalization for uterine infection and obstetrical surgical wound complications.35
+There is also evidence that women undergoing a cesarean delivery are at much higher risk for rehospitalization for uterine infection and obstetrical surgical wound complications.